go101/go101/pages/blog/2022-11-18-constant-string-elements-are-not-constants.md

 and `S [4]` may be treated as constant `byte` value, then the above line is a valid ordinary array type declaration.

-Luckily, now, Go compiler knows `S [4]` will never be constants, so it always tries to think the above line is not an ordinary array type declaration.
+Luckily, now, Go compiler knows `S [4]` will never be constant, so it always tries to think the above line is not an ordinary array type declaration.
 No ambiguities happen here.
 Were elements of constant strings constants, the simplified type parameter declaration syntax couldn't be possible.

-There is [a proposal]to let Go support constant arrays (and other constant composite values).
+There is [a proposal] to let Go support constant arrays (and other constant composite values).
-However, the Go custom syntax design has sentenced that proposal to death.
+However, the Go custom syntax design has almost sentenced that proposal to death.
 Because, similarly, the following code will lead to parsing ambiguities if array values may be declared as constants.